jasleon/Visual-Odometry/README.md

 ### Estimating Camera Motion between a Pair of Images

-One way we can solve for the rotation and translation is by using the Perspective-n-Point algorithm.
+One way we can solve for the rotation and translation is by using the *Perspective-n-Point (PnP)* algorithm.

+The algorithm implementation consists of three steps.

+- Solve for the initial guess of `[R|t]` using [Direct Linear Transform (DLT)](https://en.wikipedia.org/wiki/Direct_linear_transformation).
+- Improve the solution using the [Levenberg-Marquardt algorithm (LM)](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm).
+- Use [random sampling consensus (RANSAC)](https://en.wikipedia.org/wiki/Random_sample_consensus) to handle outliers.

+OpenCV has a robust implementation of the PnP algorithm in the functions `cv2.solvePnP()` and `cv2.solvePnPRansac()`.

 Camera Trajectory Estimation